top of page

 Complete Guide to THCa Concentrates

-THCa concentrates are a highly potent, fast-acting way to experience cannabis without the excess plant material found in flower.
-If you’re new to dabs or want to understand how they compare, this guide breaks it all down: what THCa concentrates are, how they’re made, the different types like wax and badder, and how to use them properly.
+If you’re new to dabs or want to understand how they compare to flower, this Veteran Grown Guide breaks it all down.
+To start, we'll look at what THCa concentrates are.
+Then, we'll see how they’re made, the different types like crumble and badder, and how to use 710 (the upside-down numeric version of 'oil') like a dab hand.

 Table of Contents

-• How THCa Concentrates Are Made
+What THCa Concentrates Are

-How THCa Concentrates Are Made
+Making THCa Concentrates

 Types of THCa Concentrates